Maryland to Postpone Presidential Primary Election

 All residents are urged to avoid unnecessary travel.

 At Baltimore-Washington Airport, steps will be taken to enact social distancing including enforcing carry-out only rules at restaurants.
-MARC train service and all other public transit services will be reduced beginning Wednesday.
+MARC train service and all other public transit services will be cut in half beginning Wednesday.

-On the roads, the state will promote cashless tolling.
-Most driver's license tests will be postponed.
+On the roads, the state will only allow cashless tolling.
+Most driver's license tests will be postponed, except for commercial drivers licenses.

 "If we do nothing, the numbers are catastrophic and the curve goes up like this and it overwhelms the health care system," Hogan said.
 He went onto say that closing schools made a dramatic difference in the steep increase in cases.